moneymanagerex/moneymanagerex/README.md

 * Database file (both regular and encrypted) can be opened directly with [wxsqliteplus]
-* Download dozen of useful reports from the [general reports] repository
+* Download dozens of useful reports from the [general reports] repository
 * Star this repository if you feel it is helpful [![st]][stargazers]

 [website]: https://moneymanagerex.org "MMEX website"